Foshan No.1 High School: Campus and buildings

-More modern buildings on campus include the administrative building, the library, the main teaching building (west area), the comprehensive building (east area), the art building, the sports center (new gym), the auditorium (old gym), and some of the student dormitory buildings.

-Other infrastructure in the school includes one 400m stadium, two swimming pools, 10 outdoor basketball courts, six computer laboratories, 10 physics laboratories, 10 chemistry laboratories, 10 biology laboratories, and eight lecture halls.

 Academics

-Its admission process is highly competitive: only about 1% of all grade nine students in Foshan are able to enter this school every year.

 National Higher Education Entrance Examination (Gaokao)

-In 2016 Gaokao, five students under both divisions ranked top 100 in the province.
+In the 2016 Gaokao, five students under both divisions ranked top 100 in the province.
 87.5% of the students scored above the division I college borderline and 99.12% scored above the division II borderline.

-In 2021 Gaokao, 5 students under physics division ranked top 50 in the province and 4 under history division ranked top 50 in the province.
+In the 2021 Gaokao, 5 students under physics division ranked top 50 in the province and 4 under history division ranked top 50 in the province.
 12 students are 95.2% of the students scored above the division I college borderline.

 Competitions

 Every year students of No.1 High School of Foshan won awards from national academic competitions including National Senior High School Mathematics Competition, National High School Student Physics Competition, etc. In 2011, students won 34 1st prizes in different national STEM competitions.